UniRegensburg/ase-abschlussprojekte-ws1920-digitales-tonbandgerat-fur-feldstudien/Readme.md

 - Selection of the preferred storage location on the device.

-- Selection of the preferred color scheme (available: light and dark).
+- Selection of the preferred color theme (available: light and dark).

 <div style="text-align:center"><img src="requirements/Screenshots/settings.jpg" width=200 /></div>